alicemunsal/dohex/DoHex2.md

 * **Core**: This is the business logic or domain logic part of the component.
 It contains real world business rules.
 If domain logic of the component is very simple, we can omit this part and combine application and business logic into usecases of the app part.

-* **Adapter**: Adapters are the connection point of the IO devices (databases, web interfaces, rest services, printers, keyboards, ...)
+* **Adapter**: Adapters are the connection point of the IO devices.
 Driving adapters call app usecases.
 Driven adapter functionalities are called by usecases of the app based on the application logic of the component.